Lectric XPeak 2.0 Review | The Fat Tire Value King?

 The quick-release pedals are made for easy assembly and keep feet in place along bumpy roads.

-One of the perks of our upgraded battery model, it came with a springy 40mm suspension seatpost.
+One of the perks of our upgraded battery model is that it came with a springy 40mm suspension seatpost.

 Even the ST frame felt relatively stiff, thanks to a reinforced gusset.

-For the commuters: a 60 lb capacity rear rack and included taillight.
+For the commuters: a 60 lb capacity rear rack and an included taillight.

 Lectric XPeak 2.0 Review: Summary / Where to Buy

 Across all our standardized tests, the XPeak 2.0 performed as well as or better than other fat tire e-bikes we’ve reviewed.
-But it costs less—and it comes with components and durability certifications you simply don’t see on bikes under $2,000, let alone well under $2K.
+But it costs less, and it comes with components and durability certifications you simply don’t see on bikes under $2,000, let alone well under that threshold.

-The motor delivered strong power, the ride felt stable and confidence-inspiring, the shifting was intuitive—and most importantly, it was just plain fun to ride.
-This is an e-bike I’d confidently recommend to just about anyone looking for a fat tire option.
+The motor delivered strong power, the ride felt stable and confidence-inspiring, the shifting was intuitive, and most importantly, it was just plain fun to ride!

 Happy Riding!
 Make sure to let us know if you have any questions or if you think we left anything out in this review of the Lectric XPeak 2.0 down in our comments section.